 Why am I always hungry even after eating oatmeal?
 It could be because you are following a high-sugar diet.
 You may have incorporated oatmeal for breakfast, but your meals are typically high in sugar content.
 For example, your diet plan may include sugary stuff like sugary drinks, sweetened dairy, and baked goods.

-All these products contain sugar, which is harmful to your health.
+All these products contain sugar, which is harmful to your health in excessive quantities.
 According to WebMD, the recommended daily sugar limit is 12 teaspoons or 200 calories (6).
 Unfortunately, most Americans consume about 270 calories of sugar or roughly 17 teaspoons (6).

 Keep in mind that high sugar content increases your appetite, and specifically for sugary stuff.
 So, whether you are full or not, you are constantly eating, and the most likely sugary foodstuffs like cakes, biscuits and cookies.

 Believe it or not, dehydration can be mistaken for hunger, making most people constantly eat, even after eating.
 When this becomes a trend, you end up feeling hungry despite having your meals moments or minutes ago.